-Please do not purchase your flights until you have been cleared to do so by your Placement Facilitator.
+Please do not purchase your flights until you have been financially cleared by our FinACE department or instructed to do so by your Placement Facilitator.

 Mercy Ships Airline Ticket Refund policy

 Due to the need to remain flexible in our ship’s schedule, we strongly recommend that all crew purchase changeable and/or refundable tickets and/or travel insurance.

 As such, Mercy Ships will not offer refunds or financial assistance with extra costs incurred for changing or cancelling airlines tickets, due to a change to the ship’s schedule.

 RECOMMENDED TRAVEL AGENTS

 Listed below are several Travel Agencies that Mercy Ships recommends; many offer humanitarian discounts.
 If you require a letter of proof that you are coming on a humanitarian trip, please use your acceptance letter or contact Human Resources.